Madic-/Sway-DE/README.md

 * Notifications support via mako
 * Window activity follows mouse
 * Inactive windows are semi-transparent
-* Suppress Lockscreen when a window is in fullscreen, usefull when e.g. watching videos
+* Suppress lockscreen when a window is in fullscreen, usefull when e.g. watching videos
 * Multiple [floating window rules](config/sway/sway.d/06_floating.conf) for a more familiar desktop feeling
 * Tag XWayland windows with an [X] in title bar to know which application is wayland native
 * Alacritty as "scratchpad terminal"
 * Waybar tooltips actually do feel like tooltips and not like a sway application container
+* Setting custom environment variables to tailor the desktop environment to your needs

 ## Prerequisites